hamzahasbi/web-coding-challenge-front/README.md

 At this point we still have some buggy/incomplete features :
  - [ ] Dislike shops.
  - [ ] Pagination or Infinite scrolling loader.
- - [ ] Remove a shop from liked shops list.
  - [ ] Refactoring.
  - [ ] Securing token exchange.
  - [ ] LazyLoad components.